waterbycounty

 What's happening with rivers in Jackson County right now?

-Jackson County's primary USGS streamgage on the EAST FORK WHITE RIVER is currently reading 3,470 cubic feet per second — 127% of the long-term mean of 2,739.98 cfs.
+Jackson County's primary USGS streamgage on the EAST FORK WHITE RIVER has a pipeline snapshot of 3,470 cubic feet per second — 127% of the long-term mean of 2,739.98 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Jackson County water compare to the Indiana average?